jrromero/evoflow_awc/README.md

 ## Abstract
-Extracting valuable and novel insights from raw data is a complex process that encompasses various intricate steps.
-Some of them are repetitive and time-consuming, lending themselves to (partially) automation.
-AutoML (Automated Machine Learning), a research field focused on methods that (semi-)automate the learning process, includes diverse tasks, such as algorithm selection and hyper-parameter optimisation for a given dataset.
-However, these methods predominantly concentrate on a single phase, typically model building.
-In this context, some authors have proposed methods for composing workflows that encompass preprocessing steps, thereby leading to more comprehensive support to the knowledge discovery process.
-This paper introduces EvoFlow, a grammar-based evolutionary approach for automating workflow composition.
-By employing a grammar-based approach, our method achieves flexibility, allowing practitioners to adapt EvoFlow to their specific requirements.
-Furthermore, EvoFlow incorporates two novel characteristics.
-Firstly, it defines a set of genetic operators explicitly tailored for workflow composition, considering both the optimisation of workflow structure and hyper-parameters.
-Secondly, it introduces an update mechanism that promotes diversity among individuals and constructs an ensemble of workflows capable of generating diverse predictions, consequently mitigating overfitting.
-To assess the performance of EvoFlow, we conduct empirical validation using a collection of classification benchmarks.
-Initially, we compare different variations of EvoFlow to confirm that the proposed enhancements yield improved results.
-Subsequently, we compare the results obtained with those achieved by other approaches in the literature, including diverse techniques.
-These comparisons are supported by statistical analyses, revealing that the use of specific genetic operators and the update mechanism significantly outperform the state-of-the-art in terms of predictive performance.
+The process of extracting valuable and novel insights from raw data involves a series of complex steps.
+In the realm of Automated Machine Learning (AutoML), a significant research focus is on automating aspects of this process, specifically tasks like selecting algorithms and optimising their hyper-parameters.
+A particularly challenging task in AutoML is automatic workflow composition (AWC).
+AWC aims to identify the most effective sequence of data preprocessing and machine learning algorithms, coupled with their best hyper-parameters, for a specific dataset.
+However, existing AWC methods are limited in how many and in what ways they can combine algorithms within a workflow.

+Addressing this gap, this paper introduces EvoFlow, a grammar-based evolutionary approach for AWC.
+EvoFlow enhances the flexibility in designing workflow structures, empowering practitioners to select algorithms that best fit their specific requirements.
+EvoFlow stands out by integrating two innovative features.
+First, it employs a suite of genetic operators, designed specifically for AWC, to optimise both the structure of workflows and their hyper-parameters.
+Second, it implements a novel updating mechanism that enriches the variety of predictions made by different workflows.
+Promoting this diversity helps prevent the algorithm from overfitting.
+With this aim, EvoFlow builds an ensemble whose workflows differ in their misclassified instances.

+To evaluate EvoFlow's effectiveness, we carried out empirical validation using a set of classification benchmarks.
+We begin with an ablation study to demonstrate the enhanced performance attributable to EvoFlow’s unique components.
+Then, we compare EvoFlow with other AWC approaches, encompassing both evolutionary and non-evolutionary techniques.
+Our findings show that EvoFlow's specialised genetic operators and updating mechanism substantially outperform current leading methods in predictive performance.
+Additionally, EvoFlow is capable of discovering workflow structures that other approaches in the literature have not considered.

 ## Supplementary material